GoGoButters/Graphiti_Awesome_Memory/README.md

       api_key: sk-YOUR_RERANKER_KEY_HERE
       model: reranker-001

-    # You can use the same API key for all three or different keys/providers
+    # You can use the same API key for all components or different keys/providers
-    # Each component (LLM, Embeddings, Reranker) has its own:
+    # Each component (LLM, LLM Fast, Embeddings, Reranker) has its own:
     # - base_url: API endpoint
     # - api_key: Authentication key
     # - model: Model name to use